neilashton/autocfd/README.txt

 to the OpenFOAM process
-openfoam-casesetup.tgz : complete OpenFOAM setup that can be used to extend or reproduce the dataset
+openfoam-casesetup.tgz : complete OpenFOAM setup that can be used to extend or reproduce the dataset validation : folder containing full outputs from all four mesh levels that were used to validate the methodology

 How to download:
 ----------------